-Asset finance is a term used to describe a loan for which you use existing assets or additional assets as security against the loan.
-By using existing assets, you could access money that is tied up in existing business collateral, such as property or land.
-Additional assets are new purchases, for example, plant, vehicles and equipment, which you typically hire with the option to purchase at the end of the agreement.
+By using existing assets, you could access money that is tied up in your business collateral, such as property or land.
+Additional assets are new purchases, for example, plant machinery, vehicles and equipment, which you typically hire with the option to purchase at the end of the agreement.

 Staying ahead of the competition is vital for business success but funding commercial equipment, vehicles or plant can be incredibly costly.
 Many alternative funding providers offer asset finance as a way for businesses to invest in the latest equipment without incurring significant cash flow problems.
 In whichever sector you operate, be it construction, manufacturing, logistics or printing, investing in new assets could be more affordable than you think.

 In most cases, you can spread the cost of equipment over the lifetime of the purchase.
 Typical arrangements include hire purchase and equipment leasing.
 Operating leases are another form of asset finance but you do not have the option to own the equipment once the rental contract has ended.
 Alternatively, asset refinancing gives you the opportunity to release funds tied up in existing assets.

 Whether you are financing a vehicle, machinery, commercial equipment you firstly need to decide which method of asset finance is best for you and your business.
 Maybe you are looking to release cash tied up in an existing piece of equipment or vehicle then you would look towards straight-forward asset refinancing.
 Or, you may need access to new business assets in which case you have more choice.
 There are several ways to acquire the business assets you need without incurring significant upfront costs.

 A hire purchase arrangement is a simple way of buying business assets on credit.
 You receive the equipment straightaway and then repay the amount borrowed in instalments, so you spread the cost of the purchase over time.
 Once the loan has been repaid, you will own the asset outright.